microsoft/tilecode/language.md

 that the first sprite kind will be on top of all kinds that follow, the second sprite kind will be on top of third and fourth sprite kind, etc.  In the future, it will be possible to change these attributes.

-## Rules and Center Sprites
+## Center Sprites

-A TileCode **rule** applies to one or more **center sprites**, those that appear in the center tile of the 3x3 When section.
+A TileCode **rule** applies to one or more **center sprites**, namely those that appear in the center tile of the rule's 3x3 **When** section.
-If you select the center tile of the **When** section, the sprites with green check marks are the ones to which the rule applies.
+If you select the center tile of the When section, the sprites with green check marks are the ones to which the rule applies.
 If there are no sprites with green check marks, the rule will not run (rules cannot yet apply to a tile by itself).
 When you visit the rule selector screen, you can choose among the four sprite kinds.
 When you create a new rule from this screen, the currently selected sprite will be the center sprite of the new rule.
-You can change which sprite a rule applies to by selecting the center tile of the **When** section.
+You can change which sprite a rule applies to by selecting the center tile of the When section.

 ## Events